Li Si: Career in Qin

 During his stay in Qin, Li Si became a guest of Lü Buwei, who was Chancellor, and had the chance to talk to King Ying Zheng, who would later become the first emperor of a unified China, Qin Shi Huang.
 Li Si expressed that the Qin state was extremely powerful, but unifying China was still impossible if all of the other six states at the time united to fight against Qin.
 Qin Shi Huang was impressed by Li Si's view of how to unify China.
-Having adopted Li Si's proposal, the ruler of Qin spent generously to lure intellectuals to the state of Qin and sent out assassins to kill important scholars in other states.
+Having adopted Li Si's proposal, the ruler of Qin spent generously to lure intellectuals to the state of Qin and sent out assassins to kill important scholars and politicians in other states.

 Seal of Tingwei.
 Tingwei was the official in charge of judiciary, Li Si was appointed as the Tingwei of Qin after the guest officers expulsion incident.

 In 237 BC, a clique at the Qin court urged King Zheng to expel all foreigners from the state to prevent espionage.
 As a native of Chu, Li Si would be a target of the policy, so he memorialised the king explaining the many benefits of foreigners to Qin including "the sultry girls of Zhao."
 The king relented and, impressed with Li Si's rhetoric, promoted him.
 The same year, Li Si is reported to have urged King Zheng to annex the neighbouring state of Han to order to intimidate the other five remaining states.
-Li Si also wrote the Jianzhuke Shu (Petition against the Expulsion of Guest Officers) in 234 BC.
 Han Fei, a member of the aristocracy from the State of Han, was asked by the Han king to go to Qin and resolve the situation through diplomacy.
-Li Si, who envied Han Fei's intellect, persuaded the Qin king that he could neither send Han Fei back (as his superior ability would be a threat to Qin) nor employ him (as his loyalty would not be to Qin).
+Li Si, who envied Han Fei's intellect, persuaded the Qin king that he could neither send Han Fei back (as his superior ability would be a threat to Qin) nor employ him (as his loyalty would not be to Qin because he is a member of the Han royal clan).
 As a result, Han Fei was imprisoned, and in 233 BC convinced by Li Si to commit suicide by taking poison.
 The state of Han was later conquered in 230 BC.

 After Qin Shi Huang became emperor, Li Si persuaded him to suppress intellectual dissent.
 Li Si believed that books regarding things such as medicine, agriculture, and prophecy could be ignored, but political books were dangerous in public hands.
 He believed that it was hard to make progress and change the country with the opposition of so many "free thinking" scholars.
 As a result, only the state should keep political books, and only state-run schools should be allowed to educate political scholars.
 Li Si himself penned the edict ordering the destruction of historical records and literature in 213 BC, including key Confucian texts, which he thought detrimental to the welfare of the state.
 It is commonly thought that 460 Confucian scholars were buried alive in the well-known "burning of books and burying of scholars".